Helping low-income residents to apply for housing in a competitive housing market.

 - Photo should be optional. (fears of discrimination)

-Applicant Profile Page
+Final Profile Page Design

 We gathered feedback about the cover page from a property manager and landlord that has rented to very low income tenants.